Did You Know? There’s More to Mount Desert Island Than Acadia National Park

 These small towns are ideal for those looking for a more remote location on the island while having the opportunity to visit Acadia National Park and take coastal boat tours.
 Shipbuilding in these Maine coastal villages continues to be a proud heritage at Hinckley.

-A little further “Downeast” of Mt Desert Island is Winter Harbor and Schoodic Point Peninsula Area of Maine.
+A little further “Downeast” of Mt Desert Island is Winter Harbor and the Schoodic Peninsula Area of Maine.
 The Schoodic Scenic Byway has commanding views of Downeast Acadia, however, many are not aware of this small section of Acadia National Park.

 Outdoor Things to Do on Mount Desert Island